-Sponsor license application process
+Sponsor licence application process

-Which type of sponsor licence do I need?
+What type of sponsor licence do I need?

 A sponsor licence application can be made online through the Home Office sponsorship management system.
 Your organisation will need to meet certain eligibility criteria.
 This includes demonstrating that your organisation is genuine, operating legally, has the correct HR systems in place to manage sponsorship and does not have a history of non-compliance with immigration rules.